 NOTE : The behavior of the output flags after a STOP command is firmware dependent.
-With firmware version 13-12 and 28-1, the output flags hold the value given to them in the previous instruction.
 If a different behavior is desired, please contact SpinCore Technologies, Inc. for alternate firmware options.
-NOTE : With firmware version 28-1, the instruction before either STOP or WAIT Op Code is required to be at least six clock cycles.
-The delay count for Op Codes LONG_DELAY and END_LOOP must be at least six clock cycles.

 Delay Count

 The value of the Delay Count field (a 32-bit value) determines the length of time that the current instruction should be executed.
 The number in this field represents the number of periods of the master clock oscillator that will occur before the execution of the next instruction begins.